 We have replaced our old fuel oil boilers with biomass boilers.
 We have also managed to generate 10% of the energy we consume by using pig fur as fuel, which has substantially reduced the amount of waste of this by-product.
-In 2020, we plan to install a methanization plant to process waste produced by our industry.
+In 2022, we've started the installation of a methanization plant to process waste produced by our industry.

 Grup d’Avinyó installed the first industrial plant for the PigHeat project, together with the R&D&I department at Bigas Alsina, SA.
 This pioneering project mixes pig hair from our abattoir with woodchips to create a biofuel, thus cutting down on waste and generating part of the electricity used at the abattoir.